 Available to anyone who would like to find out more information regarding their physical health.
 The check includes: weight, cholesterol, blood sugar levels and blood pressure, Heart Rate, Blood Glucose, Body Composition and Aerobic Fitness.
 To book a Health Check please email email@example.com

 The University works in partnership with Livewell South West to support and deliver a wide range of health programmes within the city.
 This includes the delivery of the successful Leg Club, where patients with leg ulcers' are treated by nurses and take part in a lifestyle programme to improve their recovery rate and all round health and wellbeing of the patients.
 We also deliver work place health and well being and community intervention programmes.
 The partnership enables our students to work with Marjon staff and Livewell SW professionals to improve the health and well being of the the people of Plymouth and surrounding areas.
+To contact the Leg Club please call 01752 434625.

 The pioneering new body reprogramming course is designed for people with Fibromyalgia.
 Patients can access the course through their GP.
 If you have Fibromyalgia, live in or near Plymouth, and wish to go on a course, please contact your GP.
 The programme is a 12 month partnership between Plymouth Marjon University, Plymouth Hospitals NHS Trust and the University of Plymouth.
 Visit the Body Reprogramming website for more information.